openshift/federation-dev/README.md

 ### Namespace Scoped labs
 Namespace scoped Federation will initially be the only supported mechanism for federating multiple OpenShift/Kubernetes environments.
-Namespace scoped Federation uses OperatorHub which is included within OpenShift 4.1 to install the Federation Operator.
+Namespace scoped Federation uses OperatorHub, which is included within OpenShift 4.1, to install the Federation Operator.

 * A simple application federated [OpenShift Container Plaform 4](./README-ocp4.md)
 * Federated MongoDB and *Pacman* [Federating an application with a Database](./federated-mongodb/README.md)